Esri/solution.js/docs/Publishing to npmjs.md

  It's OK to push the version to GitHub even if not all packages appear to have been published.
 "Publishing" is sending them to npm and is a separate process that we can patch below.

-15. Check that publishing worked using the repository's web page `check_npm_package_versions.html`; sometimes, only some of the packages show up in npm.
-It may take five or more minutes for a general request such as `https://unpkg.com/@esri/solution-simple-types/dist/umd/simple-types.umd.js` to 302 resolve to the latest version.
+12. Check that publishing worked using the repository's web page `check_npm_package_versions.html`; sometimes, only some of the packages show up in npm.
+It may take ten or more minutes for a general request such as `https://unpkg.com/@esri/solution-simple-types/dist/umd/simple-types.umd.js` to 302 resolve to the latest version.

-16. Due to the large number of packages and the very sort validity window of the two-factor code, not all packages may get published.
+13. Due to the large number of packages and the very short validity window of the two-factor code, not all packages may get published.
 In this case, repeat `npm run release:publish-retry` until it reports "lerna notice from-package No unpublished release found; lerna success No changed packages to publish".

-17. Push your `master` branch to GitHub.
+14. Push your `release/X.X.X` branch to GitHub.

-18. Delete the `release-candidate` branch locally and in GitHub.

-19. Merge `master` into `develop` and push `develop` to GitHub.
+15. Merge `release/X.X.X` into `master` and `develop` and push them to GitHub.

-20. Update the repository's API documentation (see "Publishing API documentation to GitHub" section below).
+16. Update the repository's API documentation (see "Publishing API documentation to GitHub" section below).

 ---